 Types of Treatment Offered at Highland Ridge

 The most effective treatment for borderline personality disorder is a combination of medication and long-term psychotherapy.
 Medication is often prescribed to those with BPD to help with the specific symptoms.
 The most common medications used are antidepressants, mood stabilizers, and antipsychotics.
-Medication will be continuously monitored by your treatment team and altered if necessary.
+Medication will be continuously monitored by your treatment team at Highland Ridge Hospital and altered if necessary.

 In addition to medication, long-term psychotherapy is essential to help control symptoms of borderline personality disorder and work through problems it is has caused.
-Some of the methods we use for psychotherapy include:
+Some of the methods we use at our treatment center for psychotherapy include:

-Individual therapy: This form of therapy is held at least one time per week, but is available on a more regular basis if needed.
+Individual therapy: This form of therapy is held at least one time per week at our treatment center, but is available on a more regular basis if needed.
 Individual sessions are specifically designed to give patients time with a therapist that is focused upon their own needs and issues.
-Individual counseling can range in topics, including anything from problems caused by BPD to more appropriate ways of interacting in social situations.
+Individual counseling at Highland Ridge Hospital can range in topics, including anything from problems caused by BPD to more appropriate ways of interacting in social situations.

-Family therapy: Within 72 hours of admission, there will be a meeting between you, your loved ones, and your therapist, so that everyone can be integrated into the recovery plan.
+Family therapy: Within 72 hours of admission at Highland Ridge Hospital, there will be a meeting between you, your loved ones, and your therapist, so that everyone can be integrated into the recovery plan.
 While we like to hold these meetings in person, we can do them via phone if your family is not available.
 Family sessions will address the disorder, how it’s impacted the family, and processing of emotions.

-In addition to a traditional therapeutic methods we offer a number of experiential programs to help the patients fully heal.
+In addition to a traditional therapeutic methods at our treatment center, we offer a number of experiential programs to help the patients fully heal.
 Some of these program may include:

 - Art therapy